Self-duality for $\cal N$-extended superconformal gauge multiplets: Concluding comments

 This formulation is especially powerful as the self-duality equation \eqref{SDeqGeneral} takes a remarkably simple form.
 Specifically, $\sU(1)$ duality invariance is equivalent to the requirement that $\mathfrak{S}_{\text{Int}}[\hat{\eta} , \check{\eta}]$ is invariant under rigid $\sU(1)$ phase transformations \be \mathfrak{S}_{\text{Int}} [\re^{\ri \varphi}\hat{\eta} , \re^{\ri \varphi}\check{\eta}] = \mathfrak{S}_{\text{Int}} [\hat{\eta} , \check{\eta}] ~, \quad \varphi \in \mathbb{R} ~. \ee

 Within the Gaillard-Zumino approach to self-dual nonlinear electrodynamics \cite{GZ1,GR1,GR2,GZ2,GZ3}, duality rotations are symmetries of the equations of motion.
 There exist different approaches in which duality transformations are symmetries of the action \cite{Pasti:1995tn, Pasti:2012wv, Ivanov:2014nya, Mkrtchyan:2019opf, Avetisyan:2021heg}.
-So far these approaches have not been generalised to include supersymmetric theories and (super)conformal higher-spin theories studied in our paper. \\
+So far these approaches have not been generalised to include the (super)conformal higher-spin theories studied in our paper.
+The Pasti-Sorokin-Tonin (PST) formalism in four and higher dimensions (see, e.g., \cite{Pasti:1995tn, Pasti:2012wv} and references therein) has been truly successful in formulating (locally) supersymmetric theories with on-shell supersymmetry.
+It suffices to mention their construction of the covariant action for the super-five-brane of $M$ theory \cite{Bandos:1997ui}.
+There exist several off-shell superfield generalisations of the PST formalism, see e.g. \cite{Pasti:1995us, Kozyrev}.
+It remains an interesting open problem to develop a superfield generalisations of the PST formalism for the $\sU(1)$ duality-invariant models for nonlinear $\cN=1$ supersymmetric electrodynamics \cite{KT1,KT2}. \\

-{\bf Acknowledgements:} SMK acknowledges kind hospitality and generous support extended to him at KIAS, Seoul, during the early stage of this project.
+{\bf Acknowledgements:} We are grateful to the referee for useful suggestions and references.
+SMK acknowledges kind hospitality and generous support extended to him at KIAS, Seoul, during the early stage of this project.
 This work was supported in part by the Australian Research Council, project No. DP200101944 and DP230101629.